Satisfied employees are more productive, less likely to be sick, and perform better, according to a 2014 study by the University of Warwick.

 - Create a good work-life balance

 - Future-proof development opportunities for satisfied employees

 - Think about the future

 - Joint events for team building

 Long-term retention of good employees cannot live on good pay alone.
 Employee satisfaction can be increased in several ways, and there are many measures that you as an employer can quickly implement in your company.
-Recognition, appreciation, and respect are desired by employees, as are future development opportunities and an excellent work-life balance.
+Recognition, appreciation, and respect are desired by employees, as are future-proof development opportunities and an excellent work-life balance.

 Tip 1: Create the right working environment